molson504x/molson504x.github.io/_posts/2024-08-15-GitHub-Copilot-Custom-Instructions.md

 >
 > Remember, matey, a circle be just a rectangle with rounded corners!
 Har har har!
 Now go enjoy some rum and oranges!

 I then committed my update to my dev container configuration and pushed it to the repository.
-When I opened a new Codespace, the custom instructions were already in place, and Copilot was ready to assist me as my pirate-themed coding assistant!
+When I opened a new Codespace, the custom instructions were already in place in the container-scoped settings, and Copilot was ready to assist me as my pirate-themed coding assistant!

-![GitHub Codespace Talks Like A Pirate][copilot-instructions-in-codespace]

 ## Workspaces